heater not working

 - turn air con on and off (when button is lit red it is off)

 - adjust temperate control max to min

 Some users report that the heater works better with the air conditioner off.
 Try it.
 But this shouldn't be the case and if it is, it points to a problem which needs to be fixed.

 Do not repeatedly use pre-conditioning

 There are reports that using the pre-conditioning multiple times (no matter which method used to activate) can disable and confuse the heat pump controller.
+So do not repeat a pre-conditioning without driving first.
 I assume this is fixed by a software update - see below.